Dankner group withdraws request to delay IDB court ruling

-TEL AVIV A group led by IDB Holding Corp IDBH.TA Chairman Nochi Dankner has withdrawn its request to delay a Tel Aviv court decision regarding a debt restructuring for the Israeli conglomerate.
+TEL AVIV Jan 6 A group led by IDB Holding Corp Chairman Nochi Dankner has withdrawn its request to delay a Tel Aviv court decision regarding a debt restructuring for the Israeli conglomerate.

 This paves the way for the transfer of control of the indebted group to Argentinian businessman Eduardo Elsztain and his Israeli partner Moti Ben-Moshe.